markguinn/silverstripe-wishlist/README.md

 the WishListButtons.ss template (shop) or update the ProductActionsInner.ss template (ecommerce) in the spirit of the one included with this module.

+*NOTE:* If you prefer the module to be installed explicitly as a submodule for either ecommerce or shop, you can use dev-shop or dev-ecommerce instead of dev-master.
+The only difference at this time is the install folder being ecommerce_wishlist or shop_wishlist instead of just wishlist.

 TODO:
 -----
 - Add to alternate list from product page